warehouse-pg/whpg-docs/docs/docs/7x/utility_guide/reference.md

 ><sup>2</sup> The utility program can be obtained from the **WarehousePG Backup and Restore**

-Additional utilities may be found at [Warehouse PG Github Repo](https://github.com/warehouse-pg)
+Additional utilities may be found at [Warehouse PG Github Org Repo](https://github.com/warehouse-pg)

 **Parent topic:** [WarehousePG Utility Guide](../utility_guide/)